-Jessica Chastain wins best actress Oscar for ' The Eyes of Tammy Faye'
+Jessica Chastain wins best actress Oscar for 'The Eyes of Tammy Faye'

 The Oscar triumph for Chastain, 45, virtually unrecognizable in heavy makeup as Tammy Faye Bakker, followed a Screen Actors Guild Award for her performance and capped the third Academy Award nomination of her career.

+She clinched the Oscar over a field of rival nominees consisting of Olivia Colman for "The Lost Daughter", Penelope Cruz for "Parallel Mothers", Nicole Kidman for "Being the Ricardos" and Kristen Stewart for "Spencer".

-She was previously nominated for an Oscar for 2012 portrayal of a CIA analyst on the hunt of Osama Bin Laden in "Zero Dark Thirty" and her 2011 supporting role as a Southern socialite in the 1960s racial drama "The Help."
+Chastain was previously nominated for an Oscar for her 2012 portrayal of a CIA analyst on the hunt of Osama Bin Laden in "Zero Dark Thirty" and her 2011 supporting role as a Southern socialite in the 1960s racial drama "The Help".

 Chastain's latest film charted the real-life story of evangelical power couple Jim and Tammy Faye Bakker, who built their PTL Club television ministry into a worldwide Christian broadcast network during the 1970s and '80s.